-The next stage of your recovery journey is outpatient drug rehab.
-During intensive and general outpatient addiction treatment, the focus is on rejoining society as a fully functioning member.
+The next stage of your recovery journey is general outpatient (GOP).
+During intensive and general outpatient, the focus is on rejoining society as a fully functioning member.
 Human beings are social, and we thrive when we’re contributing to society and feel valued.
-Sadly, addiction strips many people of their freedom and leaves them on the outskirts of society.
+Sadly, drug and alcohol addiction strips many people of their freedom and leaves them on the outskirts of society.

-General outpatient drug rehab is the least intensive stage on the recovery continuum.
-It’s an opportunity to relish the security and structure of treatment while living independently.
+General outpatient rehab is the least intensive stage on the recovery continuum.
+It’s an opportunity to relish the security and structure of drug and alcohol treatment while living independently.
 You still have the chance to check in with individual therapy sessions.

-GOP treatment is mainly about maintaining sobriety and cementing your new coping mechanisms as ingrained healthy habits.
-Treatment options include:
+Relapse prevention is mainly about maintaining sobriety and cementing your new coping mechanisms as ingrained healthy habits.
+Relapse prevention options include:

 Addiction is a condition that causes the brain to prioritize a substance irrationally.
 There are a variety of psychological and biochemical reasons for this that are entirely beyond your control.
 However, it is in your power to force yourself to deal with thoughts, feelings, values and beliefs that lead you to use drugs or alcohol in an unsafe way.
-Most people can’t do it alone, which is why we’re here for you at Recovery at the Crossroads.
+Most people can’t do it alone, which is why the drug rehab center team is here for you at Recovery at the Crossroads.

 Sometimes people take the naive view that rehab is a cure-all for addiction.
 While this would be wonderful, addiction is a chronic disease.
 As such, recovery is an ongoing process, and you must never stop making an effort to stay sober.
 The majority of people who achieve long-term abstinence continue attending group and/or individual therapy for years after rehab, or continue indefinitely.